Hildebrand Law, P.C. mobile logo

 Mother did not cooperate in the prosecution and the charges were dismissed.

-Mother filed for divorce and at trial, the Court found that although Father had committed domestic violence, it was not “significant domestic violence” under A.R.S. § 25-403.03(A), and Father was not precluded from joint legal decision-making authority and parenting time.
+Mother filed for divorce.
+At trial, the Court found that although Father had committed domestic violence, it was not “significant domestic violence” under A.R.S. § 25-403.03(A), and Father was not precluded from joint legal decision-making authority and parenting time.

 Mother appealed.